When you first start with jQuery, you will probably run into something that looks like this:

 What Can You Put in There

 Inside the anonymous function, you can put any legal JavaScript code.
-We often use this to assign other event handlers, modify the code that exists, etc.
+We often use this to assign other event handlers, modify the HTML code (DOM) that already exists, etc.

 Consider the following HTML page, with the associated CSS: